 Cheyenne is a 16 year old quarter horse mare with a gentle and loving soul.
 She was a part of a therapeutic riding program for students with physical, cognitive, and emotional challenges, and now is enjoying her time with The HERD, in a quieter life.
 Cheyenne is blind in her right eye but this doesn’t stop her from living life to the full.
 She is a curious and attentive girl who loves to interact with everyone around her.
 Cheyenne has been introduced to therapy work with adolescents and is a master at teaching the importance of boundaries, self regulation, and the impact of one’s actions within relationships.
 With her stunning white mane, she could easily be mistaken for a unicorn, and is almost as magical!

-Arrow is a 17-year-old quarter horse gelding with a calm and sweet disposition.
+Arrow is a 17 year old quarter horse gelding with a calm and sweet disposition.
 He was rescued from a bad situation and retrained as a trail and ranch horse.
 Now, he loves spending his days munching on grass and relaxing in the Florida sun.
-His willing demeanor and curious spirit makes him a wonderful addition to the herd.
+His willing demeanor and curious spirit makes him a wonderful addition to The HERD.
 Always the first at the gate to meet and greet newcomers, his energy and playfulness shines through.
-Arrow is settling into his role as a HERD equine partner and is proving to be a natural at his new job.
+Arrow is settled into his role as a HERD equine partner and is a natural at his job.
 He brings his big, powerful, and solid presence into each interaction with complete authenticity.